RAvdek/legendrian_links/README.md

   - Split at nodes without simplifying after a timeout.
 This creates more problems which are simpler.
   - Try running this on a more powerful computer...
 This is not practical for sharing software.
   - Incorporate functionality for non-plat.
 This is high effort but could be high payoff.
 Biggest issue is that there could be infinitely many disks.
+  - Could find all LCH augmentations first and then try upgrading them to augmentations of the two copy algebras and so on.
+This feels like high liklihood of success but with high effort.
+  - For memory issues, we could see what variables we could tear down. `PlatDiagram.capping_paths` feels very expensive in particular and are not used to do anything for the time being.
+There are also the `PlatDiagram.composable_pairs` is also very large.
+Could also try to clean up unused search nodes.
+I think the only thing needed for differential computations are the gradings and `PlatDiagram.disk_corners`.
 - Is there any way to speed up the computations of poincare polynomials?
 This should boil down to speeding up `rref` computations.
 - Grid -> plat algorithm.
 From grids could import the knot atlas or do algorithmic exploration.
 Difficult to enumerate links using plat presentations.
 - Copy knot tables.
 Have to remember how to translate Sivek front crossing notation to mine.